rescrv/blue/macarunes/README.md

 The public error type is `macarunes::Error`:

-- `ProofInvalid` means the proof failed: wrong secret, missing context, expired caveat, missing discharge, unbound discharge, tampering, or any other verification failure.
+- `ProofInvalid` means the proof failed: wrong secret, missing context, expired or not-yet-valid caveat, missing discharge, unbound discharge, tampering, or any other verification failure.
 - `Cycle` means verification detected recursive discharge structure deeper than the supplied discharge set.
 - `MissingLoader` means `RequestBuilder` has no loader for a location, or a